-Paid advertising is a proven tactic for driving traffic to your website and your social media channels.
-But it’s also complex—especially during the disruption of the last 15 months.
+Paid advertising is a proven tactic for driving traffic to your website and your social media channels, but it’s also complex.

 As a result, your paid advertising can very quickly become a money pit.
 When yours is a small business with a limited budget, you need to see results—and you definitely don’t want to waste your paid advertising dollars.